saasquatch/saasquatch-docs/src/guides/email.md

 Here you can input the details of your SMTP server.
 The required fields are:
 - SMTP Server Hostname and Port
-- Authentication Method (options include “No Encryption”, “TLS”, and “SSL”)
+- Authentication Method (options include "No Encryption", "TLS", and "SSL")
 - Username and Password

 Test the connection to your SMTP Server to make sure all the information if correct, and then connect the SMTP server to your program.